lefmic/Sef/README.md

 **Note:**

 -   **Make sure you define regular expressions as keys for the given functions.**
--   **Here is aa example of the URL-pattern the framework expects: www.example.com/moduleName/this/will/be/checked/in/the/regular/expressions**
+-   **Here is an example of the URL-pattern the framework expects: www.example.com/moduleName/this/will/be/checked/in/the/regular/expressions**

+## Start the application ##

+    $app = new Sef\Application();
+    $app->start(new MyAppConfiguration());

+That's it!

+## Additional information ##

+-   This framework is using [symfony/HttpFoundation](https://github.com/symfony/HttpFoundation) to determine the path, nevertheless it is not injected in your application automatically.
+-   You will have to inject the Request object where you need using the configuration files